Communicate better

-- Be clear: Your message is clear and easy to understand.
+- Clear: Your message is clear and easy to understand.
 Use simple language, no obscure words or words that can be understood in different ways.

 - Listen: Pay attention to the message you are receiving: the words, the style of writing, or if in person, the body language and tone of voice.
 Acknowledge or ask for clarification if that helps.
 Show that you are engaged in the conversation.